robertmuth/Cwerg/Docs/codegen_for_cond_exprs.md

 ## Problem: generate code for an if-statement with short circuit operators

-The if-statement looks like this
+The general if-statement looks like this

 ```
 if <cond>: